-Feedback from other connectors shows that being the person to get a group started in your street can not only help others but make you feel happier too.
-As you get started you’re likely to find many like-minded others in your street who will come on board to make your group a success!
+Being the person to get a group started can make you feel happier too and you’re likely to find many like-minded others in your street who will come on board to make your group a success!

 Step 1: Register your street here

 When you register, you can join a free online webinar or get one to one free support from other Connectors.
 (The information you share is not shared with anyone outside of Neighbourhood Connect for any other purpose).
 Register your street here.

 Download an invitation template to suit your needs or design your own,

 Include details on: Where?
 Café, park, your front yard or another local venue?
 What?
 Make sure you include those details on the invitation, so people know what to expect.
 BYO drinks and a small plate of food to share if you are meeting in a park or casual location.
 Or if in a cafe, everyone pays for their own.

 Step 3: Deliver to letter boxes or doorknock

 To ensure that the process is manageable, we suggest starting just with your street or neighbours within a five- minute walk from your home.
 Feedback from Connectors suggest the more personal approach of door knocking shows a much bigger response than letter drop alone.
 To stay safe, make sure you follow the health and safety information before you head out.